pmb0/express-tsx-views/README.md

 # GraphQL

 This module supports the execution of GraphQL queries from the TSX template.
-For this purpose `@apollo/client` and `cross-fetch` have to be installed separately:
+For this purpose `graphql`, `@apollo/client` and `cross-fetch` have to be installed separately:

 ```sh
 $ npm install --save @apollo/client cross-fetch